justmeandopensource/kubernetes/lxd-provisioning/README.md

 ```
 Note 3: The fstype=1 is a requirement for docker to be able to use overlay2 (of the older overlay).

-Step 0:  All of the following is done after preparing the LXD k8s containers using the scripts in my fork here:
+Step 0:  Prepare the LXD k8s containers using the scripts in my fork here:

 https://github.com/gstanden/kubernetes/tree/master/lxd-provisioning